joepagan/Big-Juicy-Sass/README.md

 Big-Juicy-Sass
 ==============

-Just my own personal boilerplate, you don't have to use it, but it's filled with plugins and such.
-Uses php, so this good for templating on a mamp/xampp environment
+Just my own personal boilerplate, you don't have to use it, but it's filled with plugins that I find really useful.

+It uses php, so it's quite useful for templating on a local mamp/xampp environment.

-## SASS/SCSS
+## SASS/SCSS/CSS
 Yup, it's using Sass with compass/bourbon
 Includes: